Mentoring in most therapeutic domains is considered essential for competency.

 - The mentor and student enter into a Mentorship Agreement and the mentor submits a copy of the signed agreement to the Centre.

-- The student registers as a mentee with the Centre for Mindfulness Studies.
+- The student registers as a mentee with the Centre for Mindfulness Studies by purchasing the appropriate ‘ticket’ on our registration site.
 There is a $200 registration fee which covers administrative costs, tracking of mentees, and the certificate of completion for the mentorship module.

 - In discussion with their mentor, the student finds an existing group to co-facilitate or sets one up themselves.